Rormund/COMP-3005-A3/README.txt

 COMPILATION INSTRUCTIONS: (in file containing Main.java) javac Main.java

-SETUP INSTRUCTIONS: Make sure to have the database created before using the application.
+SETUP INSTRUCTIONS: Create a database in Postgresql, and use the given table creation file to create the students table.
+Then you may use the init file as well to populate the table with some students.

 EXECUTION INSTRUCTIONS: java Main
 - Follow instructions generated when program runs to use application features